amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 So, let's get started!

-## The EfficientNet Moment
+## The 'WHY'?
-While, officially there is no such term as 'The EfficientNet Moment', personally, I feel **EfficientNet**s have brough about a revolution and changed the direction of research in Computer Vision.
+In this section we understand "why" **EfficientNet**s are totally worth your time.

+`fig-1` below summarizes "why" we could a learn a lot by understanding the **EfficientNet** Architecture.

 ![](/images/effnet_moment.png "fig-1 Model Size vs Imagenet Accuracy")